magento/architecture/design-documents/graph-ql/extensions.md

 ```

 This way, the list of extensions will be installable and discoverable to the Node.js application.

+_Note that this all happens transparently to the merchant and requires no additional steps._

 ## Extending Apollo Server